- Exhibits & Animals

 Study marine biodiversity from the water’s surface down to the bottom for a first-hand understanding of Long Island Sound's interdependent marine life.
 Participants utilize such sampling techniques as a plankton tow, bio-dredge, mud grab and otter trawl that may bring up fish, crabs, squid, skates and more.
 A video-microscope and touch tank on board enhance observations.

 ADVANCE RESERVATIONS STRONGLY RECOMMENDED.
-Capacity is limited.
+A capacity limit is set by the U.S. Coast Guard.
 Cruises do sell out.
 We recommend you purchase your tickets in advance.
 (Walk-up tickets are sold, space permitting.
 Ask any cashier when you arrive.)
-The U.S. Coast Guard sets limits for number of passengers on board.

 Cost: $29.95 per person